Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 - Collision detection is not the same as in the original one I implemented a new one
 - Guards' moving are calculated at every frame while in the original one they only moved at every nth (varying) frame
 - If the runner falls through a trapdoor it will be marked
-- Enemies "wear" different suits when they carry gold
+- Enemies "wear" different suits when they carry lode
 - Level-timer at top of the screen

 The levels are ripped from the original Apple II version.
 The NES port has only 50 levels and this remake includes the missing 100 levels too.
 Note: The levels ported to the NES are not 100% identical to the original ones, as some rows or columns are missing in the ported levels.
 If you have the proper NES levelset I will happily include it.